-Results: The study included 256 cases (153 females).
-Parallel to the highest HDL values, mean age, female ratio, body mass index (BMI), fasting plasma glucose (FPG), low density lipoproteins (LDL), white coat hypertension (WCH), hypertension (HT), and diabetes mellitus (DM) were the highest in the fourth group.
+Results: We studied 256 cases (153 females).
+The mean age, female ratio, body mass index (BMI), fasting plasma glucose (FPG), LDL, white coat hypertension (WCH), hypertension (HT), and diabetes mellitus (DM) were the highest in the fourth group.
 Whereas coronary heart disease (CHD) was the highest in the first group in contrast to the lowest HDL and LDL values.
-Interestingly, BMI, FPG, WCH, DM, and CHD were the lowest in the second group, and prevalence of DM was only 3.1% in this group against 22.2% of the others (p<0.001).
-Conclusions: The highest mean age, female ratio, BMI, FPG, WCH, HT, and DM parallel to the highest HDL and LDL, and the highest CHD in contrast to the lowest HDL and LDL values may show initially positive but eventually negative acute phase proteins features of HDL and LDL.
-BMI, FPG, DM, and CHD were the lowest between HDL values of 40 and 46 mg/dL, and DM was only 3.1% between these values against 22.2% of the remaining.
-The moderate HDL values may also be a result, instead of a cause of the lower prevalence of DM.
+The mean age, female ratio, BMI, FPG, WCH, DM, and CHD were the lowest in the second group.
+There was a positive correlation between plasma triglycerides values and smoking.
+Conclusions: The highest mean age, female ratio, BMI, FPG, WCH, HT, and DM parallel to the highest HDL and LDL, and the highest CHD in contrast to the lowest HDL and LDL values may show initially positive but eventually negative acute phase proteins functions of HDL and LDL.
+Due to the lowest mean age, female ratio, BMI, FPG, WCH, DM, and CHD, the most desired values of HDL may be between 40 and 46 mg/dL.
+Additionally, the most desired values of LDL were in between 80 and 100 mg/dL, and the triglycerides were lower than 60 mg/dL in our previous studies.

-Key words: High density lipoproteins, diabetes mellitus, low density lipoproteins, triglycerides, acute phase proteins, body mass index, metabolic syndrome
+Key words: High density lipoproteins, low density lipoproteins, triglycerides, acute phase proteins, atherosclerosis, aging, metabolic syndrome